 Research Experiences for Undergraduates

-REU: Research Challenges of Computational and Experimental Mathematics
+REU: Research Challenges of Computational Methods in Discrete Mathematics

-To submit your online application, go to the application process page www.mathprograms.org/db/programs/800 for instructions on application guidelines and required application materials.
-Applications will be submitted through mathprograms.org.
-Click on the link for "...as Program applicant", create an account, and follow the directions at our program's listing.
+To submit your online application, go to the application process page https://etap.nsf.gov/award/5645/opportunity/7296 for instructions on application guidelines and required application materials.
+Applications will be submitted through etap.nsf.gov .
+Click on the "Apply Now" button, create an account, and follow the directions at our program's listing.
 Applicants should be undergraduates with a major in Mathematics, Computer Science, or a closely related STEM field.
 They should be current sophomores or juniors, although first year students with exceptionally strong backgrounds will be considered.
 In exceptional circumstances, seniors will be allowed into the program if they will not have graduated by the time the program begins.
 Preference will be given to students who will continue their research projects during the academic year, under the direction of either their supervisor or a faculty member from their home institution.
-Due to funding agency rules, only U.S. Citizens and Permanent Residents who will be full time undergraduate students in Fall 2019 are eligible for funding support.
+Due to funding agency rules, only U.S. Citizens and Permanent Residents who will be full time undergraduate students in Fall 2024 are eligible for funding support.
 Women, minorities, and students with disabilities are encouraged to apply.

-If you would like more information about the program, the supervisors, or suggested research projects, please contact the REU Coordinators Dr. Nathan Shank (shankn at Moravian dot edu), Dr. Eugene Fiorini (eugenefiorini at muhlenberg dot edu) or Dr. Joshua Harrington (joshua dot harrington at cedar crest dot edu) or call 610-861-1335.
+If you would like more information about the program, the supervisors, or suggested research projects, please contact the REU Coordinators Dr. Nathan Shank (shankn at Moravian dot edu), Dr. Tony Wong (wong at kutztown dot edu), Dr. Eugene Fiorini (gene dot fiorini at gmail dot com) or Dr. Joshua Harrington (joshua dot harrington at cedar crest dot edu) or call 610-861-1335.